zulsb/AirBnB_clone/README.md

-## AirBnB clone - The console
+# AirBnB clone - The console

+## Description
-A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging)
+Command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging)

 - Create your data model
 - Manage (create, update, destroy, etc) objects via a console / command interpreter